Key Takeaways

 The best method depends on why you are selling.
 Here is a decision guide based on the most common situations Dallas-Fort Worth homeowners face:

-- Move-in ready home, no rush: Real estate agent (#2) — if you have 3-4 months, a home in excellent condition, and no foundation or roof concerns, an agent can maximize your gross sale price on the open market.
+- Move-in ready home, no rush: Real estate agent (#2).
+If you have 3-4 months, a home in excellent condition, and no foundation or roof concerns, an agent can maximize your gross sale price on the open market.

 Frequently Asked Questions